Worcestershire sauce: Germany

 A sweeter, less salty version of the sauce called Worcestersauce Dresdner Art was developed in the beginning of the 20th century in Dresden, where it is still being produced.
 It contains smaller amounts of anchovies.
 It is mostly consumed in the eastern part of the country.

 Mexico

 In Mexico, it is known as salsa inglesa (English sauce).
+It is a common ingredient in micheladas, a popular beer cocktail.

 United Kingdom, Australia

 Holbrook's Worcestershire sauce was produced in Birmingham, England from 1875: today only the Australian subsidiary survives.
 Holbrook's Worcestershire sauce remains very popular in Australia where it is a staple in many households.

 United States

 Lea & Perrins Worcestershire Sauce is sold in the United States by Kraft Heinz following the Kraft & Heinz merger in 2015.

 Other Worcestershire sauce brands in the United States include French's, which was introduced in 1941.

 Venezuela

 It is commonly named salsa inglesa ('English sauce') and is part of many traditional dishes such as Hallacas (a traditional Christmas dish) and some versions of Asado Negro.